CTI-Driven/Advanced-Threat-Hunting-Ransomware-Groups-Affiliates/Arsenals/Restic/README.md

 # Summary:

 Restic is an open-source backup tool that supports backing up data to various storage types, including local directories, SFTP servers, and cloud services like Amazon S3, Google Cloud Storage, and Microsoft Azure.
-Recently, it has been observed in use by the BlackCat Ransomware group.
+Recently, it has been observed in use by the BlackCat Ransomware Affiliates.

 ## Attribution & Threat Actor
 - BlackCat Ransomware Affiliates